Resources to support your practice at every step of the clinical pathway

 Pregnancy-related MAHAMicroangiopathic hemolytic anemiaTA-TMATransplant-associated TMADICDisseminated intravascular coagulationMalignant hypertensionSystemic rheumatic diseasesIncluding CAPS (catastrophic antiphospholipid syndrome)Malignancy-associated TMA3 If the TMA fails to improve within 48–96h, and:

-- ADAMTS13 score is normal and/or PLASMIC
+- ADAMTS13 score is normal and/or PLASMIC score is low

 - STEC/EHEC is negative or not clinically indicated